tpunt/PHP7-Reference/README.md

 * Removal of Alternative PHP Tags
 * Removal of Multiple Default Blocks in Switch Statements
 * Removal of Dead Server APIs
-* Removal ofHex Support in Numerical Strings
+* Removal of Hex Support in Numerical Strings
 * Reclassification and Removal of E_STRICT Notices
 * Deprecation of Salt Option for `password_hash()`